-The beauty of DryLab is that with data generated from only 2-12 input experiments, DryLab can predict resolution and retention times for millions of unique, virtual chromatograms.
+The beauty of DryLab is that with data generated from only 2-12 input experiments, DryLab predicts resolution and retention times for millions of unique, virtual chromatograms.
 The first step to using DryLab is to define your analytical target profile (ATP) and let DryLab help you choose your systematic approach and initial method conditions.
 Then simply run your input experiments and upload them as *.cdf files, which is the universal format for chromatographic data systems.

 DryLab offers a number of user friendly features to help you manage your input runs, streamline your peak tracking, and control for errors.
 Once you’ve generated matched peak table, you’re ready to build your model!